 The pools are just a few minutes walk from a carpark/campsite, but make sure you’ve got same sandals with you cause the path is hella rocky.
 Now, there ain’t a lot of shade down by the water, so make sure to slip, slop, slap.

 The pools consist of a large waterhole that starts off shallow but quickly gets deep.
 Off to the left there is an epic rope swing that is just beggin’ for some gnarly flips.
-The gorge is at the far end of the waterhole, and cliff jumping spots range from a few meters to a sweet six-meter plunge.
+The gorge is at the far end of the waterhole, and cliff jumping spots range from a few metres to a sweet 6m plunge.
 The water is nice and deep, but there are a few spots with rocks just under the surface so be sure to check it out before you take that leap.